Raster vs Vector Graphics

 WHAT ARE VECTOR GRAPHICS

 Vector graphics use paths and mathematical formulas to create geometric shapes like lines, curves, and polygons to make up the graphic.
 The image on the left below is the SmartFox brand mark, which is a vector graphic.
-The image on the right is scaled up and remains just as sharp.
+The scaled-up image on the right remains just as sharp.

 - Common File Types: SVG, ai, eps, pdf